 How Does Six Sigma Work?

 Six Sigma provides a wealth of methods and tools to accomplish the goals of improved efficiency and better-quality results.
-Two of the main methodologies are DMAIC and DMADV, which are phased approaches.
+Two of the main Six Sigma methodologies are DMAIC and DMADV, which are phased approaches.
 Although other quality programs use similar steps, Six Sigma ties specific tools in each phase to provide a more disciplined and consistent integration between structure and method.

 - Define the exact nature of the defect in the process as well as the ultimate goal

 - Measure in detail every aspect of the process